- About us

 But why would our bacteria prefer to live in a rotator?

-* Firstly, he has the entire material at his disposal, inside and outside.
-So more surface area for him to house and multiply.
+* Firstly, he has the entirity of the material at his disposal, inside and outside.
+So there is more surface area for him to settle and multiply.

-* Secondly, he has all the oxygen at his disposal to do his job, because he is constantly in contact with the outside air (That's a relief for him..!
+* Secondly, he has all the oxygen at his disposal to do his job, because he is constantly in contact with the outside air (That's a relief for them..!)

-* Third , the biological material is stationary and is not always racing past it like a race car .
+* Thirdly, the biological material is stationary and is not always racing past it like a race car.

-In order to offer him even more choice where he can do his work best and easiest, he will either live on the outside of the Rotator, or on the inside.
-There have been various tests in the purification industry that there is different bacterial life in the inside of the rotator than on the outside.
+In order to offer him even more choice where he can do his work the best and easiest, he will either live on the outside of the Rotator, or on the inside.
+There have been various tests in the water management industry that there is a difference in bacterial life in the inside of the rotator and on the outside.

-Due to these perfect conditions that we offer the bacterium, it can do its job optimally and better than, for example, in a moving bed
+Due to these perfect conditions that we offer the bacteria, it can do its job optimally and better than in, for example, a moving bed

-As a result, housing (starting up) the bacteria will be easier and faster than in most moving bed filters.
+As a result, settling (starting up) the bacteria will be easier and faster than in most moving bed filters.